BasB1/amr_x_communication/README.md

 The localization is done by interpreting the distances as radiuses of cirkles.
 The cirkles then can be used for calculating the position of where the cirkles intersect.
 This intersection is the possible location of the Pozyx node.
-More information can be found [here]. http://www.ambrsoft.com/TrigoCalc/Circles2/circle2intersection/CircleCircleIntersection.htm
+More information can be found [here](http://www.ambrsoft.com/TrigoCalc/Circles2/circle2intersection/CircleCircleIntersection.htm)

 ## Transforms